English with Isabel

 Student A: "Fine."

-Distractor pattern 3 — the hedged or conditional
+Pattern 3 — the hedged conditional

 A speaker mentions several options attached to conditions.
 Only one is the real plan; the rest are hypotheticals.
+Signal words: if…we could · but · honestly X is · we can always.

 Q: What time is their meeting?